danwing/https-local-domains/draft-thomson-https-local-domains.md

 To ease clients connecting to these long names, servers SHOULD advertise their long names on the local network {{?DNS-SD=RFC6763}}.

+# Short Host Names {#short}

+Long host names containing encoded public keys are awkward for users.
+This section describes how short names can also be advertised by servers and securely validated by clients, so that the short name is presented to users while the long name is used to actually connect.

+The server advertises both its (long) unique name and its short nickname using {{!DNS-SD=RFC6763}}.
+The client connects to the long name and performs a full TLS handshake and validation ({{validation}}).
+The client then connects to the short nickname and performs a full TLS handshake.
+If the same public key was presented by both TLS connections, the client SHOULD present both the long name and short name to the user.

+The client need only look for matching short name and unique name within the same TLD domain name (that is, if a unique name is advertised with a ".local" domain, the client does not need to look for its accompanying short name within ".internal").

+To avoid the problems described in {{unique}}, the TLS data connection to the printer MUST always use the long name.
+Thus, if the client has validated the short name as described above and a user attempts to connect to printer.local (by typing or by some other user interaction), the client MUST connect to the unique name.
+The TLS connection to the short name MUST NOT be used by the client after the TLS handshake completes and the server MUST terminate the TLS handshake after the Finished message by sending TLS close_notify.

 # Raw Public Keys {#rpk}

 Todo:  rewrite this section